rmccrear/codex-lv3-may-2025/plan-for-the-day-w3.md

 *React component code showing dice roll simulation with useState hook and conditional logic for counting odd numbers*

+**Note:** Best practice when updating state in loops is to use `setOdds(prev => prev + 1)` or accumulate in a temporary variable and call `setOdds` only once after the loop completes.
+Avoid calling `setOdds` directly in loops as it can lead to stale state issues.

 ## Day 5

 Today you'll continue working on the **Apple Clicker Mini-Project** and complete the **Code.org lessons** on conditionals and list traversals.
 You'll finish building your React games while reinforcing concepts from the Code.org curriculum.